reactjs/react.dev/content/docs/reference-react.md

 React.Children.map(children, function[, (thisArg)])
 ```

 Invokes a function on every immediate child contained within `children` with `this` set to `thisArg`.
-If `children` is an array it will be traversed and the function will be called for each child in the array.
-If the function returns `null`, the child will be removed from the result.
+If `children` is an array it will be traversed and the function will be called for each non-`false` child in the array.
+After mapping, any `null` or `undefined` children will be removed from the result.
 If children is `null` or `undefined`, this method will return `null` or `undefined` rather than an array.

 > Note
 >